msys2/msys2.github.io/web/docs/environments.md

 code was compiled with MSVC.

 * Better compatibility with MSVC, both at build time and at run time.
-* It only ships by default on Windows 10 and for older versions you have to provide it yourself or depend on the user having it installed.
+* It is included as part of the operating system in Windows 10 or later, and Windows Server 2016 or later.
+For older Windows versions, you have to provide it explicitly or depend on the user having it installed.
+More information about that can be found in [UCRT deployment](https://learn.microsoft.com/en-us/cpp/windows/universal-crt-deployment).